rafnixg/sapper-starter-ghost/README.md

-# Casper(Ghost) theme in Svelte
+# Casper(Ghost theme) theme in Svelte and Sapper [WIP]

-This is a template developed in svelte taking as reference to [https://github.com/TryGhost/Casper/](https://github.com/TryGhost/Casper/)
+This is a template developed in svelte and sapper taking as reference to [https://github.com/TryGhost/Casper/](https://github.com/TryGhost/Casper/)
-## Getting started

-### Running the project
+## Running the project

 However you get the code, you can install dependencies and run the project in development mode with: